Prix CIRCOM Regional 2025 Entry Pack

 This award is financially supported by ORF Austria.

-This newest category awards a station’s efforts and enthusiasm in using all aspects of digital technology to enhance its content creation or distribution and the interactivity with its audience.
+This category awards a station’s efforts and enthusiasm in using all aspects of digital technology to enhance its content creation or distribution and the interactivity with its audience.

 In today’s world of media and communications it is crucial to address people as citizens, not just as consumers.
 Therefore, entries should focus on the distinctive quality of media focusing on social cohesion, public value and any kind of societal relevance and concern.